-1. To develop spatial visualization and reasoning skills.

-- 2. To gain familiarity with the standards and conventions of engineering design graphics. - 3.
-To use building information modeling (BIM) software as a design, visualization, and information extraction tool.
-Emphasis placed upon learning BIM concepts and techniques. - 4.
-To gain exposure to other BIM tools (e.g., for concept design, field work, analysis) commonly used in the building modeling process. - 5.
+- 1. To develop spatial visualization and reasoning skills. - 2.
+To gain familiarity with the standards and conventions of engineering design graphics. - 3.
+To use geometric modeling software (e.g., parametric) as a design and visualization tool.
+Emphasis placed upon learning general modeling concepts and techniques. - 4.
+To gain exposure to digital simulation and prototyping tools commonly used in product design. - 5.
 To develop sketching skills using pencil and paper, and digital tablets. - 6.
 To introduce engineering design methodology, and to demonstrate the role of graphics in the engineering design process. - 7.
 To provide insight into the product design process, in particular as it relates to the architecture and functionality of the product.

+Grading:

-Grading: 35% Design Project (25% Team, 10% Individual)
+- 35% Design Project (25% Team, 10% Individual)

-16% Lab assignments (modeling, sketching) - drop 1 lowest
+- 16% Lab assignments (modeling, sketching) drop 1 lowest

-15% Modeling Test
+- 15% Modeling Test

-10% Sketching Quizzes-drop 1 lowest 10% Theory quizzes (2 at 5% each)
+- 10% Sketching Quizzes- drop 1 lowest

-10% Theory quizzes (2 at 5% each)
+- 10% Theory quizzes (2 at 5% each)

-10% Lecture worksheets and reflection activities
+- 10% Lecture worksheets and reflection activities

-4% Participation in Lab and Pre-labs
+- 4% Participation in Lab and Pre-labs